jonasatgit/scriptrepo/README.md

 # General\BITS-Monitor.ps1
 A tiny script to monitor BITS downloads in Powershell directly.

+# General\Test-BCAndDedupConfiguration.ps1
+The script is designed to run as a ConfigMgr configuration item within a configuration baseline.
+It will either validate all required BranchCache and Data Deduplication settings for Distribution Points or set them.
+  The behaviour can be set via parameter $remediate.

 # SINV Understanding ConfigMgr Software Inventory Throttling
 The full description can be found here: https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/understanding-configmgr-software-inventory-throttling/ba-p/1592251